What is value chain analysis? Why it matters and how to get started

 Within the value chain analysis framework, first described by Michael Porter in 1985, companies identify primary and support business activities that contribute to its final product, visualizing each step of production, from conception to delivery.
 Then they analyze those activities to determine where the business can save money, increase efficiency, or maximize differentiators.

-Value analysis vs value engineering
+Value analysis versus value engineering

 Value analysis and value engineering are sometimes used interchangeably.
 The objective of both value analysis and value engineering is to reduce costs and improve efficiencies across a product’s value chain.
 But the methods are applied under different circumstances.